anasderkaoui/AutoRCX/ROS2 and Arduino wired-wireless communication/README.md

 I will walk you through how to set a communication between ROS2 and Arduino or pretty much **any other microcontroller**.
 I used ROS2 Foxy with an Arduino Portenta H7, Arduino Nano RP2040 Connect and a Raspberry Pi Pico.
 Go to [this repo](https://github.com/micro-ROS/micro_ros_arduino/tree/foxy) for more information.<br>

+> [!NOTE]
-**Important Note**: This will only be compatible with few boards, among of which are the Arduino Portenta H7, Arduino Nano RP2040 Connect and the Raspberry Pi Pico.
-For the full list of compatible devices, refer to the repository above.
+> This will only be compatible with few boards, among of which are the Arduino Portenta H7, Arduino Nano RP2040 Connect and the Raspberry Pi Pico.
+For the full list of compatible devices, refer to [this table](https://github.com/micro-ROS/micro_ros_arduino/tree/foxy?tab=readme-ov-file#supported-boards).

 Explanation:
 In ROS there is a library that enables us to send and receive message from and to a microcontroller, which is **rosserial**.
 ROS2, on the other hand, can be equipped with a library that is still recent, but can enable us to do the same thing as on ROS.
 It is called **micro-ROS**, this tool will help us achieve what we can do on ROS, like communnicating an Arduino board to a ROS2 PC.